How do I look up VAT numbers?

 VAT number

-You use your VAT number for all communications with the Tax Administration.
+You use your VAT number (omzetbelastingnummer) for all communications with the Tax Administration.
 For example, for your VAT returns, reclaiming irrecoverable VAT, and reverse-charging your VAT.
 Every VAT number has the following format: 111234567B01.

-I lost my VAT ID or VAT number
+Find your own VAT ID or VAT number

-2. click on the top left menu
+2. click on Btw (VAT)

 You will see your VAT ID and VAT number.